Nifty Aug futures trade at premium

-On the options front, Nifty options for 13 August 2020 expiry showed a maximum Call OI of 39.11 lakh contracts at the 11,500 strike price.
-Maximum Put OI of 34.43 lakh contracts was seen at 11,200 strike price.
+On the options front, Nifty weekly options for 20 August 2020 expiry showed a maximum Call OI of 27.30 lakh contracts at the 11,300 strike price.
+Maximum Put OI of 19.82 lakh contracts was seen at 11,000 strike price.

-SBI, Reliance Industries and Bajaj Finance were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries, Lupin and Tata Steel were the top traded individual stock futures contracts in F&O segment of NSE.

 The August 2020 F&O contracts will expire on 27 August 2020.